engineering-collaboration/book/docs/book/anatomy-of-a-code-change/artifact-management.md

 ---
-title: Artifact management
+title: Artifact Management
 description: How we manage a cornucopia of interdependent artifacts before, during, and after our build process.
 ---

-# Artifact management
+# Artifact Management

 Building a release produces a cornucopia of interdependent artifacts for us to manage.
 Depending on our product, a single release may build: